Wedding Flowers 101, Part 2: Do I need a florist for my wedding flowers?

 An A La Carte menu will list the designs you can choose from for your ceremony or reception, to be created by a professional floral designer.
 But those designs will just need to be picked up, usually on the morning of your wedding.

 A June 2024 Bridal bouquet captured by Presley Castle Photography featuring locally grown Shirley poppies, nigella, dahlias, chocolate lace flowers, zinnias, phlox, delphinium, bupleurum, yarrow, bachelor buttons and more.
+These two traveled with their bouquet and boutonniere to the parkway to have their ceremony amidst stunning mountain views.

 And being a farmer-florist, I take things one step further by offering color palette themes of our seasonally-sourced flowers.
 My designs use locally grown flowers first and foremost for incomparable freshness and beauty.